3dcitydb/importer-exporter/resources/doc/README.txt

 Main characteristics:
 * Full support for CityGML version 1.0.0 and 0.4.0
+* Export of KML/COLLADA models
+* Generic KML information balloons
 * Reading/writing CityGML instance documents of arbitrary file size
+* Resolving of forward and backwards XLinks
+* User-defined Coordinate Reference System
+* Coordinate transformations for CityGML exports
+* XML validation of CityGML instance documents
 * Multithreaded programming facilitating high-performance CityGML processing
-* Support for CityGML appearances such as textures
-* Resolving of XLinks
-* XML validation of CityGML instance documents
 * Matching/merging of building features within the database

 The !impexp.name! is shipped with both a Graphical